SR W class: Design

 The SR Z class was considered at first, but due to the specialist characteristics of the design as a yard engine for marshalling freight, they were not deemed fit for the purpose of hauling loads under the tight timings of London's railway system.
-The solution was a smaller wheeled version of the ill-fated K1 class with three cylinders to allow for better acceleration, with three sets of Walschaerts valve gear.
+The solution was a smaller wheeled version of the ill-fated K1 River class tank engines, with three cylinders to allow for better acceleration and three sets of Walschaerts valve gear.
 The resultant W class was designed in 1929.

-As a result of the rebuilding of the 'River' K1 class 2-6-4 tank engines following the Sevenoaks railway accident, surplus bogies and leading wheels were available for the new design.
+As a result of the rebuilding of the K1 class following the Sevenoaks railway accident, surplus bogies and leading wheels were available for the new design.
 A Cartazzi axle was used for the leading pair of wheels rather than a swivelling pony truck.
 The 2-6-4 wheel arrangement was settled upon as being ideal for intensive suburban routes, and the use of parts from the K Class and the same boiler as used on the N, N1 and U1 classes enabled the standardisation of Southern locomotives to continue.
 The locomotives were provided with heavy braking equipment in order to handle the trains of freight wagons with or without continuous brakes that were in use at the time.
 With this in mind the class was (unusually) provided with extra braking on the bogie wheels.